 Changing Demographics in Texas

-Students share the country of origins of immigrants in their families.
+Students share where they think people immigrate from to Texas.
 Then students learn about some of the results of the 2020 U.S. Census relating to Texas.
 Next they learn some of the uses of the Census data, and they analyze what information they would use to plan a bilingual educational program.
 Finally they research a cultural or ethnic group in Texas and write a report.

 This learning experience is designed for device-enabled classrooms.
 The teacher guides the lesson, and students use embedded resources, social media skills, and critical thinking skills to actively participate.
 To get access to a free version of the complete lesson, sign up for an exploros account.